-Category III PPE is complex design equipment designed to protect the worker from risks more or less controllable by the individual, which can lead to death or serious and permanent injury (examples of Category III PPE are clothing for cold rooms, clothing for firefighters, electric arc protective clothing).
-Precisely for the serious protection nature of these devices, Category III PPE must be given to users only after they have been trained on their proper use.
+Category III personal protective equipment (PPE) comprises intricately designed equipment intended to shield the wearer from hazards that are controllable by the individual, and which may result in fatal or severe and lasting injuries.
+Examples of Category III PPE include clothing for cold rooms, clothing for firefighters, electric arc protective clothing.
+Due to the substantial protection provided by these devices, Category III PPE should only be provided to users after they have received proper training on their correct usage.

 What does Category III PPE protect against?

-- High-temperature environments with effects comparable to those of an air temperature of at least 100°C;
+- In high-temperature environments with effects like an air temperature of at least 100°C.

-- Low-temperature environments with effects comparable to those of an air temperature of -50°C or lower;
+- Low-temperature environments with effects comparable to an air temperature of -50°C or lower.

 - Harmful noise.

-Category III personal protective equipment must have specific characteristics such as:
+Category III personal protective equipment must possess specific attributes, such as:

-- PPE and relative packaging marked with the CE marking;
+- PPE and its packaging must bear the CE marking.

-- Grant of CE certification certificate issued by a regulatory agency;
+- A CE certification certificate issued by a regulatory agency.

-- Control of the manufacturer’s quality system by the regulatory agency.
+- The manufacturer’s quality system is subject to inspection by the regulatory agency.